-- How many children are placed outside your authority? - What are the needs of those children? - What resources would be required to meet more needs within the authority? - What are the contact arrangements for children placed? - How many children are placed by other authorities within your authority? - · Are their needs being met and what are their outcomes?
+- How many children are placed outside your authority? - What are the needs of those children? - What resources would be required to meet more needs within the authority? - What are the contact arrangements for children placed? - How many children are placed by other authorities within your authority? - Are their needs being met and what are their outcomes? - What performance management information is available to indicate how well the needs of BME Children in Care are being met?